Donald's Encyclopedia of Popular Music

 LOOSE TUBES

-Direct-to-metal mastered Delightful Precipice '86 was followed by Open Letter '88, prod. by Teo Macero, their first on EG Records and first on CD, but the albums never did justice to their sparkle and slapstick humour; they were the first jazz orchestra to play at the Proms '87, the BBC's annual classical music festival, and collaborated with the Docklands Sinfonietta.
+Direct-to-metal mastered Delightful Precipice '86 was followed by Open Letter '88, produced by Teo Macero, their first on EG Records and first on CD, but the albums never did justice to their sparkle and slapstick humour; they were the first jazz orchestra to play at the Proms '87, the BBC's annual classical music festival, and collaborated with the Docklands Sinfonietta.
 They never had enough places to play, and inevitably a joyous chapter in British jazz was over.
-The Loose Tubes label also had albums by duo Human Chain (Bates and Steve Arg]auu[elles), quartet the Iains led by Ballamy, a quintet led by Whitehead, and a lovely duo with Stan Sulzmann (reeds, b 30 Nov.
-'48, London) and John Taylor playing the music of Kenny Wheeler.
-Ballamy is maturing into a lyrical player, mastering and ordering his influences; his album Balloon Man on Editions EG was followed by Meeting In Brooklyn, with UK pianist John Donaldson and an American rhythm section.
-See also the entry for Bates.
+The Loose Tubes label also had albums by the duo Human Chain (Bates and Steve Argüelles), quartet the Iains led by Ballamy, a quintet led by Whitehead, and a lovely duo with Stan Sulzmann (reeds, b 30 November 1948, London) and John Taylor playing the music of Kenny Wheeler.
+Ballamy was maturing into a lyrical player, mastering and ordering his influences; his album Balloon Man on Editions EG was followed by Meeting In Brooklyn, with UK pianist John Donaldson and an American rhythm section.